Watzit/Curse-of-Strahd/Barovia/Locations/River Ivlis Crossroads.md

 FORTUNES OF [[RAVENLOFT]]

 If your card reading reveals that a treasure is here, it is buried in one of the graves.
-For each grave the charac­ ters dig up, there's a cumulative 10 percent chance of finding the treasure.
+For each grave the characters dig up, there's a cumulative 10 percent chance of finding the treasure.